Drew Live: Plot

-Steve Carey (John Carroll Lynch) stops at The Winfred-Lauder department store to ask his brother, Drew (Drew Carey), about the plans for his bachelor party.
-Steve becomes upset with his fiancée, Mimi (Kathy Kinney), when she reveals the plans for her bachelorette party include a visit to a strip club.
+Steve Carey stops at The Winfred-Lauder department store to ask his brother, Drew about the plans for his bachelor party.
+Steve becomes upset with his fiancée, Mimi when she reveals the plans for her bachelorette party include a visit to a strip club.
 Steve later finds Mimi at The Warsaw Tavern and they make up by deciding to combine their bachelor and bachelorette parties together.
-Kate O'Brien (Christa Miller) tells Lewis Kiniski (Ryan Stiles) that since Drew is dating again, she is finally going to confess her feelings for him.
-Drew and Oswald Lee Harvey (Diedrich Bader) overhear Kate and Lewis talking, but Drew does not realise Kate is talking about him and believes he may have lost his chance to be with her.
+Kate O'Brien tells Lewis Kiniski that since Drew is dating again, she is finally going to confess her feelings for him.
+Drew and Oswald Lee Harvey overhear Kate and Lewis talking, but Drew does not realise Kate is talking about him and believes he may have lost his chance to be with her.
 He then decides that during Steve and Mimi's party, he will try to make Kate fall out of love with the mystery man.

 At the party, Drew nervously waits for Kate, while Steve is worried about the men making the ladies feel uncomfortable with their bad behavior.
 However, his fears are swept aside when the women hire a male stripper.
 Drew asks Lewis to tell him who Kate is in love with.
 Lewis tries to give Drew a series of clues, but Drew does not get them.
 When Kate arrives, Drew believes that she is in love with Wayne Brady and tries to confront him.
-Drew's co-worker, Eugene (Colin Mochrie), sings a love song to him, but Drew thinks he is singing it to Kate.
+Drew's co-worker, Eugene sings a love song to him, but Drew thinks he is singing it to Kate.
 Eugene eventually kisses Drew, revealing his crush on him.
 When Drew finally gets the chance to speak with Kate, he tells Oswald that he does not feel that he is ready to be in a serious relationship with her because he has behaved badly.